 Evidence for this comes from a Sony patent, detailing both foldable and rollable smartphones.
 Of course, patents don’t always become products, but with much of the rest of the industry looking in this direction it would be no surprise if Sony is too.

 The first foldable phone to be released was actually the Royole FlexPai.
 However, as well as it now getting on a bit, it’s also not widely available outside China or very affordable.

-You might want to hold off on that import too, as in our hands-on review we found that it was both very slow and had a very slow camera.
+In our hands-on review we also found that it was both very slow and had a very slow camera.
 In short, it seems like little more than a proof-of-concept.

 Don't get too excited just yet though, as this is little more than a concept device for now.